100g risotto with mushrooms and peas, recipe follows, cold

-For the risotto al salto:
+For the mushroom risotto with peas

 1) Spray cooking spray into a small non-stick frying pan over medium-high heat.
 Shape the risotto into a round patty and add to the pan.
 Cook for two to three minutes until the risotto is golden brown on the bottom and set around the edges.
 Use a spatula to turn the risotto patty and cook for another two to three minutes.